MeshALTIL/meshaltil_webapp/src/assets/markdown/basic_settings.md

 It is recommended to disable 'UDP Config' if you have 2 or more nodes connected to ther same network, users have found it to be unreliable.

 ---

+# Meshtastic Statement

 Meshtastic® is a registered trademark of Meshtastic LLC.
-Meshtastic software components are released under various licenses, see GitHub for details.
+Meshtastic software components are released under various licenses, see [GitHub](https://github.com/meshtastic/meshtastic) for details.
 No warranty is provided - use at your own risk.